-No mater where you are from, chances are you may know someone who attended Marietta College more than sixty years ago on the G.I.
-Bill after World War Two.
+No matter where you are from, chances are you may know someone who attended Marietta College more than 60 years ago on the G.I.
+Bill after World War II.

 Marietta has always welcomed soldiers, sailors and aviators with open arms and never more so than in the immediate aftermath of WW II.
 In fact, the College was just barely able to accommodate them all.
 Veterans flocked to campus where they experienced a very special combination of hospitality, accommodation, academic challenge and opportunity lasting a lifetime.

 That history of embracing veterans played a significant role in encouraging the current administration of Marietta College to enthusiastically join with the Veterans Administration to participate in the Yellow Ribbon program.